AC losses in macroscopic thin-walled superconducting cylinders: Experiment

 In Fig.\,\ref{f4}(a) we show the real and imaginary parts of $\chi_1$ as a function of temperature for sample GL for seven frequencies from 128 to 8192\,Hz and the ac amplitude 0.05\,Oe in zero and 3\,kOe dc magnetic fields.
-The respective frequency dependences of $\chi_1^{\prime}$ and $\chi_1^{\prime\prime}$ at $T = T_m$ are shown in the insets in Fig.\,\ref{f4}(a).
-The frequency dispersion of $\chi_{1}^{\prime}$ is negligible.
-However, there is a weak frequency dispersion $\chi_{1}^{\prime\prime}(\omega)~\propto\ln(\omega)$.
+The respective frequency dependences of $\chi_1^{\prime}$ and $\chi_1^{\prime\prime}$ at $T = T_\mathrm{m}$ are shown in the insets in Fig.\,\ref{f4}(a).
+The frequency dispersion of $\chi_{1}^{\prime}$ is small and $\chi_{1}^{\prime\prime}(\omega)~\propto\ln(\omega)$.
+The frequency dispersion of the ac response requires a careful investigation which is beyond the scope of the present work.

 Figure\,\ref{f4}(b) presents the magnitude of the susceptibility at the third harmonics of the ac driving frequency, $\chi_3(T)$, for a series of ac amplitudes at two dc magnetic field values.
-We do not observe zeroing of the third-harmonic signal with decrease of the ac amplitude.
-An analysis of the experimental data shows that the perturbation theory is not applicable to the third-harmonic signal.
-It should be noted that a strictly linear ac response near the transition to the normal state does not exist in bulk samples, as was demonstrated in Ref.\,\cite{Tsi08prb}.
+We do not observe zeroing of the third-harmonic signal with decreasing ac amplitude.
+An analysis shows that the perturbation theory is not applicable to the third-harmonic signal.
+It should be noted that a linear ac response near the normal state transition is unattainable in bulk samples too, even then the excitation amplitude is less than $1 mOe$, as was demonstrated in Ref.\,\cite{Tsi08prb}.